Lovelace98/Real_Estate_Data_Entry_Job_Automation/readme.md

 The zillow data entry bot brings efficiency and accuracy to the process of managing real estate listings.
 It eliminates the manual effort involved in entering data into a Google Form and seamlessly transfers the information to a Google Sheet for further use.

-## Contributing
+## CONTRIBUTION

 Contributions are welcome!
-If you would like to contribute to zillow data entry bot, please send a pull request.
+If you would like to contribute to zillow data entry bot, please feel free to create a pull request.

-## License
+## LICENSE

 This project is licensed under the MIT - see the MIT-License.txt file for details.

-## Contact
+## CONTACT

 For any questions, feedback, or inquiries, please contact Lovelace at lovelacegmf@gmail.com.